- Home

 Spanish

 Students at Lampton have access to a varied curriculum which is enriching both academically and culturally.
-At Lampton we also have a Modern Language Assistant, a native Spanish-speaker to push students to become competent Spanish-speakers as well as a pen pal exchange with Colegio Tacoronte in Tenerife, Spain.
+At Lampton we also have a Modern Language Assistant, a native Spanish-speaker to push students to become competent Spanish-speakers as well as offering trips to Spain.

 |